Stock futures mixed as traders await latest economic figures

 U.S. equity futures are pointing to a mixed open as traders brace for the latest reading on GDP and also unemployment figures.

-The major futures indexes are indicating a rise of 0.7 percent on the Dow, but a decline on the Nasdaq.
+The major futures indexes are indicating a rise of 0.3 percent on the Dow, but the S&P and the Nasdaq are lower.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE